How Do Prenups Work: Everything You Need to Know Before Marriage

 When couples decide to tie the knot, they often focus on planning the perfect wedding and envisioning a blissful future together.
 However, it’s also crucial to consider the practical aspects of merging lives, including financial arrangements.
 Prenuptial agreements, or prenups, are legal documents that outline how assets and debts will be divided in the event of a divorce.

-Understanding how prenups work can help couples protect their individual interests and avoid potential conflicts down the road.
+Understanding how prenups work can help couples protect their interests and avoid potential conflicts down the road.
 These agreements can cover a wide range of issues, from property division to spousal support, ensuring both parties have a clear understanding of their financial rights and responsibilities.

 What Is a Prenup?